paulang1807/learn-tech/webdevBasics/README.md

 - **Higher Order Functions**: Functions that accept another function as argument or return a function
 - JS `arrays` are similar to python `lists` and js `objects` are similar to python `dicts`.
 - As a best practice, the names of constructor functions start with a capital letter.
-- We usually put the js tag at the bottom of the html page so that all the html elements are avaialble for the code to act on.
+- We usually put the js tag at the bottom of the html page so that all the html elements are available for the code to act on.

 ## CSS Basics
 - Use [bootstrap components](https://getbootstrap.com/docs/4.5/components) for pre styled objects.